Skip to main content

 The term ‘neurological conditions’ comprises a wide range of diseases and injuries that effect the central and/or peripheral nervous system.

-It is however possible to subcategorize neurological conditions.
+It is, however, possible to subcategorize neurological conditions.
 Presented below is an overview of the types of physiotherapy treatment that patients with neurological conditions benefit from.
+To support both cognitive and physical recovery, we often combine neurological physiotherapy with kinesiology — helping improve balance, strength, and confidence.
+At Provectus Physiotherapy, we provide specialized in-home neurological physiotherapy across Greater Vancouver, including Burnaby, Vancouver, Richmond, Coquitlam, New Westminster, and the North Shore.

 Neurological Physio